PersonalDataPipeline/pdpl-cli/docs/getting-started.md

 ## Installation

 First, we need to make sure our system has the correct version of Node.js and npm installed.
-PDPL was built using Node 20.x and is restricted to that version using the `engines` property in package.json.
+PDPL was built using Node 20.x and is restricted to that version or newer using the `engines` property in package.json.
 We'll expand that when we're able to automate tests against other versions.
 Use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) or [the instructions on nodejs.org](https://nodejs.org/en/download/package-manager) to install Node 20.
 If you think you might already have Node installed, check the version to make sure:

 ```sh
 ~ node --version